Unamended Christadelphians: Foundation

+The Christadelphian movement developed through the preaching efforts of a British physician, John Thomas (1805–1871).
 With the death of Thomas in 1871, Christadelphian meetings continued.
 Since no formal hierarchical structure existed within Christadelphians (see Organization), the death of the founding member was a sad occurrence, but did not result in a collapse of the denomination.
 Lippy commented this phenomenon was one of the unique features of Christadelphians.
 Each individual meeting continued as an independent unit.
 Scriptural instruction and cohesion was aided by the work of Roberts in Birmingham, England in the 1860s and in the 1880s Thomas Williams in Chicago, Illinois.
 Both men traveled to local meetings edifying the brotherhood, and served as editors of The Christadelphian and The Christadelphian Advocate periodicals, respectively.

 Statement of Faith & Division of Christadelphian Fellowships

 Local statements of faith had been written by local congregations since the 1850s, but formal declarations of faith determining fellowship were not utilized until 1862–1864, the years when Christadelphians began to change from an informal movement into a defined denomination.
 In America the registration of "groups of believers" and the coining of the name Christadelphian (Ogle County Illinois, 1863) coincided with the British arm of the movement taking a fixed stand against belief in a supernatural devil (Edinburgh, 1863).

 The statement of faith (or creed, or confession of faith) used by most Unamended Christadelphians today has its origins in the 1877 statement of faith of the Birmingham Central Ecclesia, Britain (known as the Birmingham Statement of Faith, or BSF).
 This 1877 statement was partly a response to a doctrinal dispute 1873–1877 between congregations in Britain.
 The doctrine in dispute was known as “Renunciationism”, “Free life”, or “Turneyism” after the originator Edward Turney of Nottingham.
 Turney essentially preached Jesus Christ was "not born of a condemned nature" (that is a "free life") and therefore he did not benefit in any way from his own death.
 The doctrine was argued against by Robert Roberts in Birmingham and John James Andrew in London among others.

 The 1877 BSF already had some informal status as a benchmark in Britain and overseas due to the Birmingham Central Ecclesia being where the editorship of The Christadelphian Magazine was based at the time, but equally local ecclesias usually had their own local statements with similar wording, and continued to do.

 The 1877 BSF begins with, “A statement of the ‘One Faith,’ upon which the Christadelphian Ecclesia of Birmingham is founded; together with a specification of the fables current in the religious world, of which they require a rejection on the part of all applying for their fellowship.”
 It contained seventeen provisions outlining the “Truth to be Believed” and seventeen “Fables to be Refused”.
 This statement of beliefs became basis of fellowship for the majority of Christadelphian meetings in England and North America.
 Those disagreeing with the Birmingham positions left fellowship.
 During the next ten years the organization and wording of the statement was revised, but no doctrinal changes were made.